 6. Buy Stamps

 One of those small yet annoying tasks that can be forgotten: ordering stamps.
 Just take this as your sign to pick them up from your local post office or order from Stamps.com right now.
-Then give yourself a pat on the back for your work.
+Alternatively, many holiday card companies will now mail your cards for you with postage built into the cost.

 7. Decide to Skip It